 Are you using video?
 It’s the premier modern communication tool.
 That’s a fact reflected in the numbers.
 Companies that use video grow revenue 49 percent faster than those that don’t, which is a huge difference.
 A key part of success in this field is delivering video efficiently.
 This blog will look specifically at CDN pricing for live video streaming.

 Any broadcaster can benefit from using a CDN, or Content Delivery Network.
 However, a CDN is absolutely essential if you’re live streaming to a large audience.
-Today, 79 percent of all global consumer web traffic comes from watching video online.
+Today, 79 percent of all global consumer web traffic comes from watching videos online.
 That’s a huge amount of data, and a CDN can help you handle it.

-This blog will introduce you to world of CDNs and explore the world of high-volume live video broadcasting.
+This blog will introduce you to the world of CDNs and explore the world of high-volume live video broadcasting.
 Then, we’ll dive into a CDN pricing comparison of the top providers on the market.
 Finally, we’ll finish out by exploring an alternative model: using a video streaming solution that integrates a CDN with their service.

 Introduction to Content Delivery Networks